incention/emergence-open/docs/faq.md

 ### What is the Emergence universe?

-Emergence is a science fiction universe set in a distant corner of the cosmos where civilizations discover powerful alien artifacts known as RELICS.
+Emergence was created by renowned filmmaker David S. Goyer (The Dark Knight Trilogy, Blade Trilogy, Man of Steel, Foundation).
+It is a science fiction universe set in a distant corner of the cosmos where civilizations discover powerful alien artifacts known as RELICS.
 These mysterious objects propel species to the stars, unlocking tremendous power—but they also corrupt minds and plunge the galaxy into conflict.
-See the [World Guide](./world-guide.md) for more details.
+See the [World Bible, 2nd Edition](world-bible-2ndEdition.md) for more details.

 ## Asset Questions